Mike31860/Smart_Compiler/README.md

 What do you want to do with the file?
 (Profile or Optimize): Profile
 ```
-The profile infomration or the optimize C application will be stored in the same folder where the target project is located.
+The profile information or the optimize C application will be stored in the same folder where the target project is located.

 ### Explanation